Bharatanatyam: Elements

 Bharata Natyam is an art which consecrates the body (...)

 the dancer, who dissolves her identity in rhythm and music, makes her body an instrument, at least for the duration of the dance, for the experience and expression of the spirit.

-The traditional order of Bharata Natyam recital viz. alarippu, jatiswaram, varnam, padams, tillana and the shloka is the correct sequence in the practice of this art, which is an artistic Yoga, for revealing the spiritual through the corporeal.
+The traditional order of Bharata Natyam recital viz. alarippu, jatiswaram, kauthuvam, varnam, padams, ashtapadi,tillana and the shloka is the correct sequence in the practice of this art, which is an artistic Yoga, for revealing the spiritual through the corporeal.